Death With Dignity Act (DWD) for Medical Providers

 End of Life Washington provides information about, and support for, the Washington Death with Dignity Act (DWDA) to patients, physicians, and other medical providers.
-End of Life Washington volunteer medical directors are available to answer physicians’ questions and provide consultation.
+End of Life Washington volunteer medical directors are available to answer providers’ questions and offer consultation.

 We recommend that every patient who is considering using the DWDA be referred to End of Life Washington to ensure that the patient has ongoing support throughout the process.
-This includes the presence – if requested – of a Client Support Volunteer at the time of death to ensure the medical protocol is followed and to provide reassurance and emotional support to those who are present.
-For physicians whose patients are enrolled in our Client Support Program, End of Life Washington can help coordinate the DWDA process, assist with finding a second participating physician, and provide the information necessary to complete the Attending (prescribing) Physician’s After Death Reporting Form.
+This includes the presence – if requested – of a Volunteer Client Advisor at the time of death to ensure the medical protocol is followed and to provide reassurance and emotional support to those who are present.
+For providers whose patients are enrolled in our Client Support Program, End of Life Washington can help coordinate the DWDA process, assist with finding a second participating medical provider, and provide the information necessary to complete the Attending (prescribing) Provider’s After Death Reporting Form.

 Additional Health Care Provider Guides

 This guide briefly explains the steps any provider needs to take to become a patient’s Attending (prescribing) Provider for the purposes of Washington’s Death with Dignity Act (DWDA), and to ensure compliance with the law. *The downloadable version of this Guide does not include the protocol for prescribing medication.

 Although social workers, nurses, and others have no legal role in the Washington Death with Dignity Act (DWDA) process, they may still play a crucial role.
 Explaining the details of the DWDA often falls to the support staff.
 It is important that patients are fully educated and their needs are being met.
 Updated 1/10/20